-I have already discussed how politics and ideology lead to the devastation in Chelsea and Kensington.
-There can be no doubt the events is effecting our politics but how is this manifesting?
+I have already discussed how politics and ideology led to the devastation in Chelsea and Kensington.
+There can be no doubt the tradgedy is political.
+The question now is how is it effecting our politics?

-The expected impact of an event of this magnitude would be; policy changes, attitude changes, resignations and inquests.
-Events similar to this (but on nowhere near the same scale of loss or horror) have happened before nothing changed.
-The Lakanal fire of 2009 is one that stands out as a prime example.
-We can also look to the fact as pointed out by the President of the Kensington Society Nick Ross that, the vast majority of domestic fires and fire deaths occur in social housing.
+The expected impact of an event of this magnitude would be- policy changes, attitude changes, resignations and inquests.
+Events similar to this (but on nowhere near the same scale of loss or horror) have happened before, nothing changed then.
+The Lakanal fire of 2009 stands out as a prime example.
+We can also look to the fact as pointed out by the President of the Kensington Society- Nick Ross that, the vast majority of domestic fires and fire deaths occur in social housing.
 Nothing has changed.
-In fact things might have gotten worse, 100% of tested council tower blocks have failed safety checks on cladding.
+In fact things might have gotten worse, 100% of council tower blocks tested so far have failed safety checks on claddings fire retardence.

 The news has abounded with revelations that council leaders nationwide and ministers such as Brandon Lewis MP (who was at different times been housing and then police and fire minister) ignored the requests of residents and experts to improve fire safety.

-The scale, any such deaths are a tragedy but when 80 or more die in one fire it garners more attention and anger.
+Firstly the sheer scale, any such deaths are a tragedy but when 80 or more die in one fire it garners more attention and anger.
 When a political decision is at the heart of a disaster, politics is affected.
 The country is also in the midst of a political crisis precipitated by a hung parliament, with the ideology of austerity rejected by the people.
-As austerity was rejected at the polls its toll was demonstrated, a discussion needed.
+As austerity was rejected at the polls its toll was physically demonstrated.
 Just as the voters voiced their anger in the polling booth the people of Grenfell have voiced their anger on the streets.
 Their voices cannot be ignored and neither can the nations’.

 This was one of the core narratives of the election.
 It was a huge factor in the shock result.
-The fallout from this, played out in the framework of the disaster, was mirrored not only in this but by the media coverage.
+The fallout from this, played out in the framework of the disaster, was mirrored not only on the streets but by the media coverage.
 Just days after the press had been calling for her to go and after May herself had promised the Conservatives 1922 committee she would bring in a new engaging, more expressive brand of leadership, she had reverted back to the Maybot.
-Something we are all waiting on with bated breath.

-Yet instead of condemn her for this the right-wing papers rushed to her defence and as ever used it as a weapon of attack against Corbyn.
+Yet instead of condemning her for this the right-wing papers rushed to her defence, as ever using it as a weapon with with to attack Corbyn.
 His humanity and interaction with the victims smeared as a publicity stunt, a crass attempt to politicise the situation, a myth I have tried to debunk.
 Instead May was ‘’Strong and Stable’’ working behind the scenes and not milking the publicity.
 The reaction of the victims of Grenfell would suggest quite the opposite.

-Another example of false or hypocritical emotion is the praise and (plat)gratitude expressed by the Conservatives towards the emergency services.
-The recent political storm over a rise in public sector pay was in a large part catalysed by the fire along with other recent events.
+Another example of false or hypocritical emotion is the praise and (platitudes) gratitude expressed by the Conservatives towards the emergency services.
+The recent political storm over a rise in public sector pay was in a large part catalysed by the fire, along with other recent events.
 People saw images of fire-fighters emotionally and physically devastated and rightly thought they may deserve a pay-rise higher than 1%.

 If the fire itself has quickened the debate on austerity then the political response to the aftermath epitomises the crisis we currently face.
 We have no effective leader, we have no effective government.
 The response of all authorities bar the emergency services has been slammed by the victims.
 They have been absent and detached from the plight and suffering of some of the most marginalised in our country.

 To me this shows that most Britons do not disregard the poor or view them with contempt, we still expect some basic standards for everyone in our society and are appalled when they are not provided.
-Yet a government has managed to do this all the same.
-When the residents see this distinction is it any wonder they are incensed.
-Is it any wonder that in the heat of the moment on the day of the fire a young man said he would not be entirely surprised if this was not orchestrated to fit an agenda?
+Yet a government has failed to provide.
+The residents see this distinction is it any wonder they are incensed.

 Such claims are of course not proven and very unlikely.
 But something I think we can assert, as was put forward by Aditya Chakrabortty is that this is social-murder.
 The events at Grenfell Tower have cast further light upon the massive divide we currently have in our politics and society.
 It has magnified the failings of the government both its individuals and policies.
 But it has assured they were not swept aside.
 We need to make sure that the people of Grenfell are not swept aside.